 Successfully moving your leads through the different stages of the customer lifecycle takes a relatively large amount of nurturing as well as a slightly different strategy for each stage.
 The first part of the customer lifecycle is commonly referred to as the Attract phase, where you acquire prospects by offering them free, gated content.
 This type of lead magnet is offered to your prospects in exchange for their email address so that you can then stay in touch until you convert them into paying customers.
 This conversion from lead to customer happens, conveniently, in the Convert phase.

-(For more in-depth information on each stage of the customer lifecycle, check out The Step By Step Guide to the Customer Lifecycle.)
+Your offer funnel ties your main product to the content intended to bring in prospective customers. .
+A common offer funnel features five emails that are meant to push each contact toward one of your products.
+The offer emails are spaced out a week apart so as not to pester your leads but, at the same time, remain relative in their feeds.
 Each of the five emails has a different angle that should be used to persuade your contacts to buy your product.
 We’ve outlined exactly what angles your emails should take and how to write content that will connect with your prospects and upsell them to purchase your products.